About

 My goal as an author mirrors my goal as a designer: to help people understand how deeply their environment affects their energy, mood, and health, and to empower them to create homes that reflect who they are and how they want to feel.

-These quiet moments fuel my creativity.
+These moments fuel my creativity.
 They remind me why home matters so deeply, and why I do what I do.

 The Design Journal